 So, in order to appeal to all levels of expertise, we’re taking it back to the foundational tools that are universally applicable and guaranteed to boost the efficacy of your church communication.
 Let’s get down to basics!

 As we mentioned in our introduction, improving your communications could mean a lot of different things.
 So instead of focusing on specific, silver bullet communication tactics, we want to highlight some of the important elements that all effective communications have.

 One of the best indicators of a strong church is the sense of community it’s able to foster among parishioners.
 Does this feel like a safe haven, a welcoming home, a forgiving place to everyone?
-Many churches passionately proclaim that “All Are Welcome” but how is that sentiment communicating?
-Are you utilizing inclusive language, are you offering bilingual material, are you spreading your message outside of just your typical neighborhood?
-By making a concerted effort to assure your messaging resonate with a diverse audience will ultimately make it more applicable and effective to different groups of people.
+Many churches passionately proclaim that “All Are Welcome” but how is that sentiment communicated?
+Are you using inclusive language, are you offering bilingual material, are you spreading your message outside of just your typical neighborhood?
+By making a concerted effort to assure your messaging resonates with a diverse audience, you’ll ultimately make it more applicable and effective to different groups of people.